Skip to content

 AfterResponse REST Callback

-AfterResponse callback has a signature:
+The AfterResponse callback has the following signature:

 function After_<Rest_FileName>_<Entry_Name>(/**RESTResponse*/response)